Staff Product Designer

 Strategic tradeoff

 I designed for the full architecture: each program with its own profile page, mirroring how grad students actually searched.
-Leadership made the call that the infrastructure lift wasn't justified by the segment's size, and notified the team after the decision.
-The retrofit captured the essential program-level information on existing school pages.
-It wasn't the architecture I wanted, but it shipped what students needed most.
+Leadership made the call that the infrastructure lift wasn't justified by the segment's size, after the prototype was built and tested, without team input on the tradeoff.

 Market share doubled.